nishio/jscc/README.rst

      It may better to use another shell not to bother with a lot of logs.
 - 8: Try 'make {report, watch}'
      'make watch' also be better to run on another shell.

+If you already installed jscc:

+- 1: Make _jscc on your project dir
+- 2: "ln -s" for build.sh, watch.py, report.py
+- 3: Make Makefile (or something you want) to compile and lint your js-files.
+It is triggered by watch.py.

 HOW TO USE WITH FLYMAKE